 - Do not agree to repair, if the machine is brand new, you have 30 days to return it.

 - You shouldn’t pay for the shipping back to them, its manufacturer’s responsibility.

-- You don’t even have to visit local FedEx/UPS store, you can call for home pickup.
+- You don’t even have to visit the local FedEx/UPS store, you can call for home pickup.

 - Have HP Case number noted, ask the agent on phone for this number, but they usually tell your case number.

-- Call up HP Laptop exchange at 1 888 – 999 – 4747, ask for return authorization.
+- Refer to the Laptop exchange here. ask for return authorization.
 Give your tech support case number to them.